-In cases which do not qualify for assisted leave, employees upon recommendation of the President and at the discretion of the College may be granted leave without assistance for any purpose up to a maximum period of twelve (12) months.
+In cases which do not qualify for assisted leave, employees, upon approval of the President, may be granted leave without assistance for any purpose up to a maximum period of twelve (12) months.
 Upon completion of leave without assistance, employees are assured of resuming duties in a position and salary level placement equivalent to that held prior to going on leave.